-The city received the second ialf of \$11.8 million from the tate last Tuesday, four years he grant money was frouring the state budget risis and the financially strapped city was forced to porrow money, issue bonds und dip into own coffers to pay or projects.
+The city received the second alf of \$11.8 million from the tate last Tuesday, four years he grant money was frouring the state budget risis and the financially trapped city was forced to porrow money, issue bonds ind dip into own coffers to pay or projects.

-Placentia received \$6.3 milion Tuesday; \$5.5 million was lisbursed to the city in January, though the city didn't an-
+Placentia received \$6.3 milion Tuesday; \$5.5 million was lisbursed to the city in January, though the city didn't announce it until last week.

-"It hopefully puts one chaper, an unpleasant chapter, benind us," Mayor Scott Brady said.
+"It hopefully puts one chaper: an unpleasant chapter, benind us," Mayor Scott Brady said.
 "It relieves our debt services and puts us more in line with other communities."

-The money will help relieve Placentia's debt by about \$6.9 million, bringing it to about \$23 million, not counting a \$15 million\rail\project debt, city spokesman Matt Reynolds said.
-The city had been warned by auditors that it was at its debt ceiling:
+The money will help relieve Placentia's debt by about \$6.9 million, bringing it to about \$23 million, not counting a \$15 million rail project debt, city spokesman Matt Reynolds said.
+The city had been warned by auditors that it was at its debt ceiling.